fpaganini/thepiratepm_fabiopaganini29111984/README.md

 ##Overview
 The Pirate Project Manager Questionnaire is a set of questions (in format of User Stories and  BDD Scenarios) created to assess cultural fit of Project Managers who work with Software and Web Development.

-#####Note 1: This is a work-in-progress.
+#####Note: This is a work-in-progress!

+##Important!
-######Note 2: The creator of this questionnaire has neither background in human resources nor formal education in industrial and organizational psychology.
+#####1: The creator of this questionnaire has neither background in human resources nor formal education in industrial and organizational psychology.

-######Note 3: The creator of this questionnaire believes that, when it comes to really get to know someone, no questionnaire or test can replace a good, honest and deep conversation.
+#####2: The creator of this questionnaire believes that, when it comes to really get to know someone, no questionnaire or test can replace a good, honest and deep conversation.

 ##Version
 0.85.
 Waiting for final testing to be released.